Local sculptor creates art to be displayed outside of Pro Football Hall of Fame

 “Green Bay, their whole identity is with the Packers, and I can’t wait for the people from Green Bay to come and visit.
 It’s going to be on the grounds of the art center off Cleveland Avenue.
 It’s big — 22 feet long and 8 feet tall, and I’m actually going to do a tribute to Vince Lombardi on the back.
 It’s also one of those things that sort of epitomizes the end of the Lombardi era because the Super Bowl was two weeks later and that was Lombardi’s last game,” Spencer said.

-Along with the sculpture, which he just finished last week, there will be a bench in front where fans can sit and have their pictures taken.
+Along with the sculpture, which he finished last week, there will be a bench where fans can sit and have their pictures taken.
 Spencer is also working to have sculpted icesicles hanging down to reinforce the Ice Bowl theme.

 “A lot of projects have been rewarding over the years,’’ he said.
 “There are all kinds of highlights for different reasons, and that’s what it is all about — connecting with people that are relevant to history and that is gratifying to me sort of telling the community story which is what public art can do in a way that nothing else can.’’